Last passage percolation in hierarchical environments: Introduction

 \subsection{Acknowledgements}

-SG thanks James Martin for telling him about the question answered by \cref{thm:secondmoment} and Ewain Gwynne for discussions on the broad topic of models of directed metrics driven by the Gaussian free field.
+SG thanks James Martin for telling him about the question answered by Theorem \ref{thm:secondmoment} and Ewain Gwynne for discussions on the broad topic of models of directed metrics driven by the Gaussian free field.
 SG and VG also thank Kaihao Jing for helpful discussions.
+We are grateful to the anonymous referees whose meticulous feedback improved the presentation.

 SG was partially supported by NSF Career grant 1945172.
 VG was supported by the NSF Graduate Research Fellowship Program under Grant No. DGE-2146752.
 KN was supported by Samsung Science and Technology Foundation under Project Number SSTF-BA2202-02.
 Part of this work was completed during KN's visit to UC Berkeley in the summer of 2024. \\